DavidLeifer/OpenSourceDocument/README.md

 # Open Source Document

-todo 0: write conclusion chapter.

-todo 1: edit the notebooks.
+todo 1: edit the notebooks into a pdf. todo 2: edit the pdf into markdown. edit 3: proofread.

 This document is designed as a textbook specifically for students seeking to learn more about quantitative methods.
 It attempts to blend several disciplines into a linear concept: computer science and statistics, anatomy and skateboarding, along with front and backend web development.
 It is a learning exercise and will not get anyone wealthy but will hopefully provide the tools to avoid self-inflicted irreparable bodily harm.